Ubiatar/redux-socket.io/readme.md

 ```

 ### Example usage
-This will create a middleware that sends actions to the server when the action type starts with "server/".
+This will create a middleware that sends actions to the server when the action type starts with the standard ACTION_NAME_EMIT ('SOCKET_IO_EMIT/').
-When the socket.io socket receives a message of type 'action', it will dispatch the action to the store.
+When the socket.io socket receives a message included in the events array, it will dispatch the action to the store in the format ACTION_NAME_ON + event (ex.
+'SOCKET__IO_ON/message').

 The result of running this code from the client is a request to the server and a response from the server, both of
 which go through the redux store's dispatch method.